ghassenk/clean-mvvm-hilt/README.md

 # clean-mvvm-hilt
-This project is a sample for testing this architecture:
+A sample for testing this architecture:
 1/ Domain: platform-independent kotlin module containing business logic
 2/ app: an Android Application Module containing
 2.1 - app package: for Application instance and dependency injection